 So distant and neglected was this region until recently that little archaeological research has been done at this important site, and our knowledge of it remains vague.
 An adjacent site named La Mallca, larger though less dramatic than Kuelap, has not been studied at all.

 You will be driven back to Chachapoyas.
-Dinner and overnight at Casa Vieja Hotel.
+Dinner and overnight at a Chachapoyas hotel.